-It was only last year on June 8, 2011 that the Internet Society sponsored the first World IPv6 Day, when Cisco, Google, Facebook, Yahoo!, Akamai, Limelight Networks, Genius, W3C and others participated for 24 hours in the first global “test flight” of IPv6.
+It was only last year on June 8, 2011, that the Internet Society sponsored the first World IPv6 Day, when Cisco, Google, Facebook, Yahoo!, Akamai, Limelight Networks, Genius, W3C, and others participated for 24 hours in the first global “test flight” of IPv6.
 “This time it is for real” announces the World IPv6 Launch website.
-The largest ISPs have signed on for World IPv6 Day, including Comcast, AT&T, Verizon Wireless, and Time Warner in the United States and has agreed to enable IPv6 for one percent of their subscribers by June 6.
+The largest ISPs have signed on for World IPv6 Day, including Comcast, AT&T, Verizon Wireless, and Time Warner in the United States, and have agreed to enable IPv6 for one percent of their subscribers by June 6.
 Some have enabled much more than that already.
 Cisco will support IPv6 by default on routers they ship.

 Who is the Internet Society?

 They were founded in 1992 to provide a corporate structure to support the Internet standards development process.
 Vint Cerf (Google) one of “the fathers of the Internet”, Bob Kahn “co-inventor of TCP/IP”, and Lyman Chapin released a document “Announcing ISOC” to support the technical evolution of the Internet.

 What is IP (Internet Protocol) and why do I care?